Plain Talk About Legal Fees

-Except for contingent fee cases (see below), lawyers are not legally/ethically bound to give you a written contract of any kind.
-However, whenever you hire a lawyer, MAKE ABSOLUTELY SURE YOU GET IT IN WRITING-NO EXCEPTIONS.
+Whenever you hire a lawyer, MAKE ABSOLUTELY SURE YOU GET IT IN WRITING-NO EXCEPTIONS.
 Make sure that you get a clear and concise written statement (let’s call it a Fee Agreement, but it could also be called an engagement letter-the name doesn’t matter) of exactly what the scope of the lawyer’s efforts will be, and on exactly whose behalf he will work (you, your spouse, your child, beneficiary/trustee of a trust, etc.), and exactly what is expected of you in terms of payment.
 The Fee Agreement should set forth exactly what the billing rates will be, who is to be responsible for out of pocket costs, and that all chargeable out of pocket costs are defined.
 You don’t want to find out at billing time that you are expected to pay for the lawyer’s meals during breaks in the trial.

 Most lawyers will provide you with proposed Fee Agreements that have many additional terms.
 If you dislike any of those terms, or do not fully understand them-seek help.
 Ask the lawyer to explain, and ask if he would decline to represent you if you insist on removing the term you dislike.
 My office helps people manage their attorney-client relationships, and for a very small fee we will review proposed Fee Agreements and help you understand them, and how to negotiate better terms.